 Ontario Land Transfer Tax Guide 2026 & Calculator

-If you searched how to avoid land transfer tax ontario, what you really mean (most of the time) is: “How do I pay the least amount legally, and how do I avoid surprises?”
+If you searched how to avoid land transfer tax in Ontario, what you really mean is: “How do I pay the least amount legally, and how do I avoid surprises?”
 Perfect.
-That’s what this page is for.
+That is exactly what this page is for.

 Can you avoid land transfer tax completely in Ontario?

-What you’ll learn here (so you can keep your closing day calm)
+What you will learn here (so you can keep your closing day calm)

-Before we jump in, here’s the playbook this guide covers — in plain English, without the “marketing fog machine.”
+Before we jump in, here is the playbook this guide covers – in plain English, without the marketing fog machine.

 Marginal brackets (like income tax), why it feels bigger than it is, and how to estimate early.